 Don’t miss the opportunity to learn about the latest genealogy tools and family research tips at Identity Quest, a free conference with national and regional genealogy experts.
 You can register to attend the Sat, Nov 12, 2022, conference in person at the library or by Zoom.
 On Sun, Nov 13, 2022, celebrate heritage and culture through heritage societies, music, dance, crafts and art.
 Four lucky winners will receive a free DNA kit from AncestryDNA during our two-day event!

 National genealogy presenters

 Identity Quest keynote presentations will be from national speakers Kathleen Brandt and Dan Debenham.
 Brandt is an international genealogist and private investigator.
-She has researched for TLC Who Do You Think You Are? and PBS Finding Your Roots.
+She has researched for Who Do You Think You Are? and PBS Finding Your Roots.
 Brandt has extensive experience in DNA analysis, international and nationwide documentation retrieval, free-colored research, military record retrievals, tracing slaves, and Irish, Swedish and German records.

 Debenham is the creator and host of Relative Race, the award-winning family history-based reality competition program, now in its 9th season.
 People from all over the country race to find their new relatives, even in Topeka!